For example, a 3 call transaction might look like:

-- Use Spreedly’s debugging UI to pull transaction transcripts and response bodies for troubleshooting.
-Make use of https://debug.spreedly.com if you haven’t used it before, as pulling a transcript using the API counts as a billable transaction.
-Our online support site provides the resources you need to debug your transaction and reach out to your gateway/Spreedly to address any problems.
+- Use Spreedly’s debugging UI in your Dashboard to pull transaction transcripts and response bodies for troubleshooting.
+Your Dashboard provides the resources you need to debug your transaction and reach out to your gateway/Spreedly to address any problems.

 - Keep track of automated testing scripts running in the background.
-Test transactions on paid Spreedly accounts will count as a billable API call, so take inventory of any testing you’re currently performing in order to reduce the amount of test transactions counting towards your monthly bill.
-Check out our for more advice.
+Test transactions on paid Spreedly accounts will count as a billable API call, so take inventory of any testing you’re currently performing in order to reduce the number of test transactions counting towards your monthly bill.
+Check out our documentation for testing for more advice.